LHJE/javascript-foundations/wizarding-arrays/README.md

 ### Skipped Tests

 Most of the tests are skipped.
-When you see `it.skip('should be a function', () => {` in a test, it means that test has been skipped.
+When you see `it('should be a function', () => {` in a test, it means that test has been skipped.
 They are skipped for a good reason - that way, when you run the test suite for the first time, you don't see tons of errors screaming at you in the terminal.

 Unskip one test at a time and concentrate on making that one test pass.
 Unskip the test by removing the `.skip` from the first line of the test so that it looks like: `it('should be a function', () => {`.
 Run the test to see what kind of error you are getting, and then implement the code to make the test pass!